 S&T strives to address current capability gaps while preparing for future challenges.
 Projects are organized into six primary focus areas that directly support DHS components, as well as federal, state, and local first responders:

 - First Responders: Expanding first responder capabilities and improving their effectiveness, efficiency and safety.

 - Borders and Maritime Security: Enhancing security at our nation’s borders and waterways without impeding the flow of commerce.

 - Cybersecurity: Contributing to a safe, secure and resilient cyber environment.

 - Chemical and Biological Defense: Detecting, protecting against, responding to and recovering from chemical and biological incidents.

 - Explosives: Protecting citizens and infrastructure from the devastating effects of explosives.

-- Resilience: Improving the nation’s preparedness for natural and man-made catastrophes.
+- Critical Infrastructure and Resilience: Improving the nation’s preparedness for natural and man-made catastrophes.